 Swelling of the Feet

 It is very normal to have some swelling or fluid retention during pregnancy.
 Your blood volume dramatically increases to feed both your body and the baby’s.
+This puts some extra fluid into your tissues.
 So, swelling is very normal, which can change your foot size.
 FYI, It is no longer considered an indicator of PIH — as we’ve learned that some swelling is normal.

 This can, however, change your shoe size, especially in the third trimester.
 Don’t keep wearing the smaller shoes.
 During pregnancy I often only have one or two pair towards the end that feel comfortable.
 Just wear those out.
 The good news is that your feet should go back to their previous size afterwards.

-If you’re on your feet for a long time each day, you may want to talk to your provider about some compression stockings to help this and any lower extremity water retention.
+If you’re on your feet for a long time each day, you may want to talk to your provider about some compression socks to help this and any lower extremity water retention, you may also find that limiting salt intake helps.

 Natural Weight Gain